ICONIC DOnEGAL Workshop

 Long exposure photography; and

-A reasonable level of fitness is required for this workshop as we will be walking on uneven and rough terrain, though not for long distances.
+A basic level of fitness is required for this workshop as we will be walking on uneven and rough terrain, though not for long distances (and possibly climbing the odd wall/fence).
 Suitable walking shoes/boots and waterproof clothing should be used.
 Wellies are an excellent purchase!
 We will embrace Donegal's raw and windswept conditions!

 How much does it cost and what do I get for that?